-I have a great feeling about Oblivion Taproom as we’re pulling up to it and parking.
-There’s something telling me this is going to be my kinda place.
-I had already already checked out the menu online beforehand and while it’s Burger heavy, there were quite a few other items that had my attention also like the Pork Lovers Nachos and the Italian Corn Dog.
+I had a great feeling about Oblivion Taproom as we’re pulling up to it and parking.
+There’s something telling me that this is going to be my kinda place.
+I had already already checked out the menu online beforehand and while it’s Burger heavy, there were quite a few other items that had my attention like the Pork Lovers Nachos and the Italian Corn Dog.

 On both nights we started out with their Smoked Chicken Wings.
 These fellas are seasoned with a BBQ dry rub, smoked and then “crisped”.
 They were nice and indeed crispy with a smokey undertone.
 The homemade ranch sauce was of the gods.

 The Italian Corn Dog was right on point.
 If you’re a fan of Corn Dogs and a fan of Homemade Sausages then this guy should be in your future dinner plans.
 The batter was slightly sweet and may have benefited from a spicy sausage, just some food for thought.

 The Oblivion Bites which are The Pork Belly, Chicken Wings, Chicken Fingers, Pork Chicharrones and Seitan Bites are all available in different flavors: Purgatory (Mild), Heresy (Medium), Treachery (Hot), Teriyaki Garlic, Lemon Pepper and BBQ.
 Droolius had been raving about the Crispy Pork Belly.
 He decided to order his plain since he likes to use some as a topping for his burger.
 They were great, crispy (just like their name) and worth using as a topping for a burger or any other sandwich for that matter.